StephenHogsten/TableTopSwap2/README.md

 - [ ] default focus where it belongs
 - [ ] paginate
 - [ ] handle delayed BGG search results
+- [ ] handle trades with no owned games better
 - [ ] fix refreshing never having a user
 - [ ] messaging
 - [ ] require an email on login